Ash-Shaykh Saad: Crusader/Ayyubid period

 During the Crusades, the town was part of the Principality of Galilee.
 In 1129 the town was ceded by William I of Bures, Prince of Galilee, to the Abbey of St. Mary of the Valley of Jehoshaphat.
 This transfer was noted in the records of Baldwin II in 1130, and of Pope Anastasius IV in 1154.
 In June 1187, before the Battle of Hattin, Saladin chose to assemble his troops in the town before starting his campaigns.

-The village was visited by Syrian geographer Yaqut al-Hamawi in the early 13th-century, during Ayyubid rule.
+The village was visited by Syrian geographer Yaqut al-Hamawi in the early 13th century, during Ayyubid rule.
 At the time, the village's name was Dair Ayyub ("the monastery of Job").
 He noted that it was a village "of the Hauran, in the Damascus Province.
 This is where Job dwelt, and where Allah tried him.
 There is here a spring, where he struck with his feet the rock that was over it (and the water gushed out).
 Job's tomb also is here."

 Ottoman period

-The town was later known by the name of a more recent and local Muslim holy man, Shaykh Saad.
-The sheikh, according to tradition, was a native of Sudanese origins who brought many African slaves to work in the town.
+The village was later known by the name of a more recent and local Muslim holy man, Shaykh Saad.
+The sheikh, according to tradition, was a native of Sudanese origins who brought many African slaves to work in the village.
 Shaykh Saad then established a Muslim "monastery" for his black slaves, and later granted them their freedom.
-A rivalry has since existed between the local fellahin who consider St. Job to be the patron of their town, and the descendants of the African slaves to whom Shaykh Saad was their saviour.
+A rivalry has since existed between the local fellahin who consider St. Job to be the patron of their village, and the descendants of the African slaves to whom Shaykh Saad was their saviour.
 The Africans also settled in Jalin.